Overview of some accessories for your scope

 Piggyback astrophotography

 There are many ways of doing astrophotography, from snapshots to long expositions at low or high resolution.
-The easiest way is without any doubt the "Piggyback", clamping a padded camera mount around your scope OTA and tracking the stars at the eyepiece.
-Among other dealers, Scopetronix and JMI provide such an accessory for scopes up to 8" ($29-65).
+The easiest way is without any doubt the "Piggyback", clamping a padded camera mount around your scope OTA and tracking the stars at the eyepiece or using a autoguiding CCD.
+Many dealers provide these accessories which price is ranging between $50-100.

 Next chapter